bths-solar-car/contributing/MARKDOWN-STYLE.md

 					yourself as a complete newbie and ask yourself questions.
 					"What is this?
 Why should I use this?"
-3. `[TOC]`: If you are writing a long page on a topic, you should include a table of contents such that newbies will be able to jump quickly to a specific section.
+3. `[TOC]`: If you are writing a long page on a topic, you should include a table of contents such that people will be able to jump quickly to a specific section.
 In some hosting platforms like Gitiles, putting `[TOC]` can automatically generate a table of contents based on the headings in the page.
 Note: GitHub-flavored Markdown does not support this.
 4. `## Topic`: The rest of the page's headings should start as level 2.
 5. `## See also`: Put misc. links at the bottom if the reader wants to know more or didn't find what they needed.

 ## Writing Style